oldham123/cfa_level_iii/_readings/Reading 5 Overview of the Asset Management Industry and Portfolio Management.md

 sequence: 5
 title: 'Reading 5: Overview of the Asset Management Industry and Portfolio Management'
 section: 3
-sectionTitle: 'The Asset Management Industry and Portfolio Management'
+sectionTitle: 'The Asset Management Industry and Professionalism'
 firstReading: true
 layout: reading
 ---